✼ We may earn an affiliate commission if you make a purchase through links on our site.

 ❀ Interesting Retelling

 The Wife Upstairs by Rachel Hawkins is one thriller that will be enjoyed by those who love drama and a fast-paced plot.
 This Jane Eyre retelling is an interesting take on a classic and has some intriguing characters.
-It is a perfect book to start off the new year.
+It is a perfect book for a fall reading list.